 What many employers may not realise is that you can be held vicariously liable for the actions of your workers.
 You have a duty of care over all your employees to maintain a safe and healthy workplace and you must make a conscious effort to manage any harassment in your workplace.
 Furthermore, these types of claims, generally fall under ‘General Protection’ claims that have unlimited damages – makes an unfair dismissal claim look like a piece of fluff!

-Businesses who have male dominated cultures need to be especially aware of how certain behaviours may be viewed by other workers.
+Businesses that have male-dominated cultures need to be especially aware of how certain behaviours may be viewed by other workers.
 Harassment is a form of discrimination.
 Even if the events happen outside your workplace, if there are enough connections to the workplace, you will be liable.
 Employers need to demonstrate that they have taken all reasonable steps to prevent any harassment or discrimination.

-Sexual harassment is any unwelcome, or unwanted sexual behaviour which has the effect of making the victim feel offended, humiliated or intimidated.
-Sexual harassment in not interaction where both parties are consensual, but the line between wanted and unwanted can be grey and can change with the shifting emotions of humans.
-In many cases of sexual harassment the line is black and white and the actions taken are clearly sexual harassment.
+Sexual harassment is any unwelcome or unwanted sexual behaviour which has the effect of making the victim feel offended, humiliated or intimidated.
+Sexual harassment is not an interaction where both parties are consensual, but the line between wanted and unwanted can be grey and can change with the shifting emotions of humans.
+In many cases of sexual harassment, the line is black and white and the actions taken are clearly sexual harassment.
 However in other cases, what may start as innocent flirtation and progress to an intimate level with consent, may later become a completely different story from both parties.
 It is a minefield for employers.

 So what can employers do?